MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deployment-roadmap-protect-only.md

 1. **Deploy the Azure Information Protection classic client**

     Install the classic client for users to support Office 2010, to protect files other than Office documents and emails, and to track protected documents, and provide user training for this client.
+For more information, see [Azure Information Protection classic client for Windows](./rms-client/aip-client.md).

+    > [!NOTE]
-    For more information, see [Azure Information Protection classic client for Windows](./rms-client/aip-client.md) and [AIP and legacy Windows and Office versions](known-issues.md#aip-and-legacy-windows-and-office-versions).
+    > Office 2010 extended support ended on October 13, 2020.
+For more information, see [AIP and legacy Windows and Office versions](known-issues.md#aip-and-legacy-windows-and-office-versions).
+    >

 2. **Configure Office applications and services**

     Configure Office applications and services for the information rights management (IRM) features in SharePoint or Exchange Online.